 Language refers to a whole system of words and symbols — written, spoken, or expressed with gestures and body language — that is used to communicate meaning.

-Just as speech and language differ, there’s a difference between speech disorders and
+Just as speech and language differ, there’s a difference between speech disorders and language disorders.

 A speech disorder usually indicates that someone has trouble producing certain sounds accurately.